scaronni/Leaf-Installer/README.md

 - The also kind folks at the RetroNX Discuck (of no direct involvement)
 - [namako8982](https://www.pixiv.net/member.php?id=14235616) for the Momiji art
 - TheXzoron for being a baka
+- [Claude](https://claude.ai/) for the incredible speed on iterating over features